NYC subway will halt overnight service due to virus

-NEW YORK (AP) — New York City will shut down its subway system each day from 1 a.m. to 5 a.m. to increase cleaning of trains and stations during the coronavirus crisis, Gov. Andrew Cuomo anounced Thursday.
+NEW YORK (AP) — New York City will shut down subway service each day from 1 a.m. to 5 a.m. to increase cleaning of trains and stations during the coronavirus crisis, Gov. Andrew Cuomo said Thursday.
+The announcement came two days after he called conditions in the system “disgusting.”

+Meanwhile, a Navy hospital ship sent a month ago to relieve stress on hospitals has left New York City, and the city said it would hand out free face coverings while increasing enforcement of social distancing measures.
-Subway trains, which had been disinfected at least once every 72 hours, will be cleaned once every 24 hours starting May 6.

-Cuomo said buses, vans and other alternative transportation will be provided at no charge for essential workers to get around while the subway system is closed.
+Subway trains, which had been disinfected at least once every 72 hours, will be cleaned once every 24 hours starting May 6, Cuomo said.
+Buses, vans and other alternative transportation will be provided at no charge for essential workers to get around while the system is closed, he said.

-Cuomo said the increased cleaning is a “daunting challenge,” but vital to keeping the system safe because it continues to be a place of high density.
-Images posted on social media in recent weeks have showed packed subway cars, leading police to increase social distancing enforcement.
+Cuomo said the increased cleaning is a “daunting challenge,” but vital to keeping the subways safe as it continues to be a place of high density while much of the rest of society practices social distancing.
+Images posted on social media in recent weeks have showed packed subway cars.

 “You have to disinfect every place a hand could touch on a subway car.
 Every rail, every pole, every door,” Cuomo said.
 “Or, coughing, sneezing, wherever droplets could land.”

+Cuomo highlighted a front-page report Tuesday in the New York Daily News chronicling incidents of indecent exposure, filth, people stretching out on seats and other problems.

+He said the situation was “disrespectful” to essential workers who need to commute and unsafe for homeless people who are congregating in trains without face masks or other protections.

-Ridership plunged by 92% since the start of the pandemic, Cuomo said, and most of the people commuting are health care workers, first responders and other front-line workers who’ve been keeping the city running.
+Subway ridership has plunged by 92% since the start of the pandemic, and most of the people commuting are health care workers, first responders and other front-line workers who’ve been keeping the city running.

-The shutdown affects the slowest part of the day for the subway system, in terms of ridership.
-Around 10,000 people ride the system overall during that period of time, Cuomo said.
+The cleaning shutdown affects the slowest part of the day for the subway system, in terms of ridership.
+Around 10,000 people ride the system during that period of time, Cuomo said.

 Commuter trains serving Long Island and the city’s northern suburbs will also be disinfected every 24 hours, he said.